jorgevs/SuperMario/README.md

+This project has been copied from:

 # SuperMario
 # YouTube Tutorials @ http://www.BrentAureli.com

-This version has been migrated to Maven
+Also, this version has been migrated to Maven.